InternetNZ/srs-rest-client/README.md

 actions.

-Each action has a help message that shows all the possible options for that action and brielf, what they do.
+Each action has a help message that shows all the possible options for that action and brief, what they do.
 Run `rac help ACTION` to see that help, eg:

 ```sh
 rac help availability